sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 15-03-2024

+- https://www.arroyo.dev/blog/why-arrow-and-datafusion We built a new SQL Engine on Arrow and DataFusion

 # 10-03-2024

 - https://www.youtube.com/watch?v=5t1vTLU7s40 Yann Lecun: Meta AI, Open Source, Limits of LLMs, AGI & the Future of AI